msawant060/AWS-CSA/Monitoring and Reporting/CloudWatch.md

         - It indicates the changes in your environment: Ex: EC2 instance state from Pending to Running
       - Targets
         - A target to process the event.
 It could be EC2, or Lamda function
+      - Rules
+        - Rules mathces incoming events and routes them to targets for processing
+        - A single rule can route to multiple targets, all of which are parallel